mlanza/ai-literacy/301/06-feet-on-the-ground.md

 That’s the intention.
 It’s not a full plan, not a sequence of steps — just a quick human ask.

-From there, the baton passes to the app.
+From there, the baton passes to the **app**, the program that hosts the **agent**.
 It spins up the model, hands it a few consequential props — a calendar, an address book, a texting interface — and lets the model take the first step.

+From the user’s perspective, the **agent** is alive.
+From the developer’s perspective, the **app** is the system that mediates — translating words into structured requests and routing them through real APIs.

 ### 🌀 Loop 1 — Calendar Query

-The first prompt includes the user’s request, transcribed from voice and sent into the app.
+The first prompt includes the user’s request, transcribed from voice and sent into the system.
 The current time and available tools are in scope.

-The **app** delivers this prompt to the model:
+The **app** packages the prompt and delivers it to the **model**, the thinking core of the agent:

 ```
 You are an assistant.
 The user just said: